Skip To Main Content

 How can parents help?

-Parents will be asked to provide permission for their child to receive Title I support and also to read and sign the “Parent Compact”.
-The “Parent Compact” shares the responsibility of success among the teacher, parent and child.
+Parents will be asked to provide permission for their child to receive Title I support.
 Parents, as always, are encouraged to attend Parent-Teacher Conferences.
 There will also be opportunities for parents of students receiving Title I support to attend special parent programs throughout the year to promote a love of reading and mathematics and to learn ways to support students at home.